heroui-inc/heroui-mcp/apps/native-mcp/README.md

 - "Show me all HeroUI Native components"
 - "What props does the Button component have?"
 - "Give me an example of using the Card component in React Native"
-- "Check if I'm using the latest version of HeroUI Native"
-- "Get the source code for the Button component"
-- "Show me the CSS styles for Card"
 - "What are the theme variables for dark mode?"
 - "Explain HeroUI Native's color customization guide"